taterer/create-rxjsx-app/README.md

 https://github.com/taterer/rxjs-debugger

 ### Learning
 The UI https://github.com/taterer/rx-jsx has exercises to learn RxJS.
-Clone the repo and work the the exercises in your development environment.
+Clone the repo and work through the exercises in your development environment.

 Other great resources include: https://rxjs.dev/ and https://www.rxjs-fruits.com/